The 2016 battle we saw between Henrik Stenson and Phil Mickelson in the 145th Open Championship at Royal Troon was special on a number of levels.

 One such "number" had to do with age.
-Two players in there 40s -- Stenson (40) and Mickelson (46) -- ran away from the rest of the field.
+Two players in their 40s — Stenson (40) and Mickelson (46) — ran away from the rest of the field.
 It was impressive.

-While it's not likely -- based on recent history -- that we'll see a player in his 40s win at Bellerive, there's always a chance.
+While it's not likely — based on recent history — that we'll see a player in his 40s win at Bethpage Black, don't tell that to Tiger who just picked up his 15th major at age 43.

 Here's a list of the five oldest players ever to win a PGA Championship.